s-feles/epilog/ProjectDiary.md

 ## Day 4
 Came up with and implemented a reference (mutability) monad in the file refMonad.ml.
 It contains a functor that takes a value type and a Map.OrderedType to return a state monad that supports creating and managing references under a given key.
 Will explore if and how it helps with unification.

+Implemented unification using the monad after its slight modification.
+There is much room for improvement in terms of shortening paths and in general better management of the substitutions.
+Perhaps I can now start implementing backtracking functionality.
+State recovery will probably be a major challenge.